Custom Event Setup

 • laser-based SLA systems rely on scanned point exposure

-• DLP and LCD systems use projected area exposure
+• DLP, LCD, and MLCD systems use projected area exposure

 These differences influence curing depth, crosslink density, anisotropy and surface chemistry, leading to variations in mechanical performance, dimensional accuracy and surface finish.